StarterInc/StackGen/src/docs/content/docs/legal/eula.md

 StackGen End User License Agreement

-IMPORTANT, PLEASE READ CAREFULLY: THIS Licensee LICENSE AGREEMENT “EULA” IS A LEGAL AGREEMENT BETWEEN YOU (AS AN INDIVIDUAL OR ENTITY, “YOU” THE “CUSTOMER”) AND STARTER INC (“STARTER INC”), FOR PRODUCTS AND SERVICES, WHICH MAY INCLUDE COMPUTER SERVICES, SOFTWARE AND ASSOCIATED DOCUMENTATION (“SOFTWARE”).
+IMPORTANT, PLEASE READ CAREFULLY: THIS Licensee LICENSE AGREEMENT “EULA” IS A LEGAL AGREEMENT BETWEEN YOU (AS AN INDIVIDUAL OR ENTITY, “YOU” THE “CUSTOMER”) AND STARTER INC (“STARTER”), FOR PRODUCTS AND SERVICES, WHICH MAY INCLUDE COMPUTER SERVICES, SOFTWARE AND ASSOCIATED DOCUMENTATION (“SOFTWARE”).

 BY USING OUR WEBSITE(S) AND / OR INSTALLING AND / OR OTHERWISE USING THE SOFTWARE OR RECEIVING THE SERVICES, YOU AGREE TO BE BOUND BY THE TERMS OF THIS EULA.
 IF YOU DO NOT AGREE WITH THE TERMS OF THIS EULA, DO NOT USE THE SOFTWARE OR SERVICES.

 1.0 License Grant.
 This EULA grants you, the user, a non-exclusive, non-transferable license to use the Software, in object code for your internal personal and business purposes (but not for managing third party data unless the product you have licensed expressly permits you to) under the terms and conditions stated herein.

 The Software is to be accessed, installed, used, and deployed in accordance with the specific license you purchased, a description of the license can be found at https://docs.stackgen.io/licensing-policy.html (“Licensing Policy”).
-This EULA and the Licensing Policy can be updated from time to time, at Starter Inc’s sole discretion and will be made available at https://docs.stackgen.io/eula.md
+This EULA and the Licensing Policy can be updated from time to time, at STARTER’s sole discretion and will be made available at https://docs.stackgen.io/eula.md

 2.0 Permissible Use.
 You may use the Software for legal purposes and for the number of licenses or capacity that you have purchased.
 You are permitted to make copies of the Software and documentation for your own use in accordance to EULA and Licensing Policy.
 Any copies or partial copies of Software and documentation that you make must incorporate all patent, copyright and trademark notices.